tariq-nasheed/HyperMania/README.md

 - Hyper abilities - Sonic, Knuckles, and Mighty are feature complete while Tails' flickies can only attack bosses up to Flying Battery, Ray does not have an ability yet.
 - Hidden Palace Zone - Can be accessed when touching a Super Ring with all Chaos Emeralds collected, features transfer animation and ability to collect Super Emeralds.
 Encore special stages are being used as placeholders until new maps are created.
-Results screen is currently unimplemented (reuses Chaos Emerald screen).

 # How to build